 During her time as a Summer Associate, Katherine worked in the Construction, Federal Contracting, and Labor & Employment Groups where she performed research on discrete legal issues, responded to discovery requests, drafted a brief in opposition, and drafted complaints and answers.
 Katherine had the opportunity to sit in and observe a status conference with opposing counsel in courtroom chambers and observed a three-day arbitration.

-Christopher is a third year student at Villanova University Charles Widger School of Law and a 2011 graduate of Washington College.
-Chris currently serves as Articles Editor for the Villanova Law Review.
-His casebrief, A New Sentencing Blueprint: The Third Circuit Allows Disadvantaged Business Enterprise Fraud Convictions to be Offset by Construction Contract Performance in United States v.
+Chris is a third year student at Villanova University Charles Widger School of Law and a 2011 graduate of Washington College.
+He currently serves as Articles Editor for the Villanova Law Review.
+Chris' casebrief, A New Sentencing Blueprint: The Third Circuit Allows Disadvantaged Business Enterprise Fraud Convictions to be Offset by Construction Contract Performance in United States v.
 Nagle, will be published in a forthcoming issue of the Villanova Law Review.
-Chris’s legal experience includes an externship with the Honorable David R. Strawbridge of the United States District Court for the Eastern District of Pennsylvania, and an internship with the Berks County District Attorney’s Office.
+His legal experience includes an externship with the Honorable David R. Strawbridge of the United States District Court for the Eastern District of Pennsylvania, and an internship with the Berks County District Attorney’s Office.

 As a summer associate at Cohen Seglias, Chris has contributed to achieving clients’ goals by working closely with attorneys in the Construction and Federal Contracting practice groups.